yurovsky/yurovsky.github.io/_posts/2014-05-21-moving-to-github-pages.md

 feature-limited, all you can really do is bold things.

-That brings me to this, github's pages feature and Jekyll for static-content blogging.
+That brings me to this, github's pages feature and [Jekyll](http://jekyllrb.com/) for static-content blogging.
 Now I can include code snippets, diagrams, links, and whatever, I can use disqus for comments, and I can control the look and feel while managing the whole thing in git and editing with vi or online via github's built-in text editor.
+I used [poole](http://getpoole.com/) to set things up so I didn't even have to deal with ruby stuff.
 Awesome!

 ### GNU tools